tomliddle/freight-demon/README.md

 This is TruckScheduling webapp which is more of a demonstration at present.

-It uses immutable classes for the entities to allow these to be easily persisted using a document database and recalled later.
+It uses immutable classes for the entities to allow easy persistence using a document database.

-This also helps with reducing of bugs and simplification of code.
+The design also helps with reducing of bugs and simplification of code.

-For example anything done to change a particular solution can be returned as a new object and compared against other solutions for cost, time and distance etc.
+Any modifications to a particular solution can be returned as a new object and compared against other solutions for cost, time and distance etc.